striezel/thermos/readme.md

 [![GitHub CI GCC status](https://github.com/striezel/thermos/workflows/GCC/badge.svg)](https://github.com/striezel/thermos/actions)
 [![GitLab pipeline status](https://gitlab.com/striezel/thermos/badges/main/pipeline.svg)](https://gitlab.com/striezel/thermos/)

-This repository contains code to read the thermal sensors of a system.
+This repository contains code to read the thermal sensors and CPU load of a system.

 _Note:_ This code is still in an early stage of development.
 So far it has only very few features.